quasarframework/quasar-ui-qiconpicker/ui/README.md

 ```

 # Donate
-If you appreciate the work that went into this, please consider [donating to Quasar](https://donate.quasar.dev).
+If you appreciate the work that went into this project, please consider [donating to Quasar](https://donate.quasar.dev).

 # License
 MIT (c) Jeff Galbraith <jeff@quasar.dev>